 - antibiotics to treat infections, if your white blood cell count is low

-Drugs such as anti-thymocyte immunoglobulin (ATG) and ciclosporin reduce the activity of the immune system, allowing your bone marrow to make blood cells, and can help to control symptoms.
+Drugs such as anti-thymocyte immunoglobulin (ATG) and ciclosporin reduce the activity of the immune system, allowing your bone marrow to make blood cells.
+It can also help to control symptoms.

-However, these drugs are not suitable for everyone and work best in those who are young and who do not have a chromosome change associated with their condition.
+However, these drugs are not suitable for everyone and work best in young people and those who don't have a chromosome change associated with their condition.

-If your risk of developing cancer is 'intermediate' or high, you will need prompt treatment with chemotherapy or a stem cell transplant (see below).
+If you're at a higher risk of developing AML, you will need prompt treatment with chemotherapy or a stem cell transplant (see below).

 Chemotherapy involves taking drugs that destroy the immature blood cells by disrupting their growth.
 The drugs are taken either as a tablet or an injection.

-If you are at higher risk of developing acute myeloid leukaemia (AML), your chemotherapy treatment will probably be similar to that used to treat AML.
+If you have a higher risk of developing AML, your chemotherapy treatment will probably be similar to that used to treat AML.
 Read about the treatment of AML.

 You will probably have one or a combination of the following chemotherapy drugs:

 - azacitidine (this is for people with higher-risk MDS who are unable to have a stem cell transplant)